Benjamin Harrison: Historical reputation and memorials

-Harrison's presidency belongs properly to the 19th century, but he "clearly pointed the way" to the modern presidency that would emerge under William McKinley.
-The bipartisan Sherman Anti-Trust Act signed into law by Harrison remains in effect over 120 years later and was the most important legislation passed by the Fifty-first Congress.
-Harrison's support for African American voting rights and education would be the last significant attempts to protect civil rights until the 1930s.
-Harrison's tenacity at foreign policy was emulated by politicians such as Theodore Roosevelt.
+Calhoun wrote in 2005 that while Harrison's presidency belongs to the 19th century, it "clearly pointed the way" to the modern presidency that emerged under William McKinley.
+The bipartisan Sherman Antitrust Act Harrison signed into law remains in effect and was the most important legislation the 51st Congress passed.
+Harrison's support for African American voting rights and education were the last significant attempts to protect civil rights until the 1930s.
+His tenacity in foreign policy was emulated by politicians such as Theodore Roosevelt.

 Harrison was memorialized on several postage stamps.
-The first was a 13-cent stamp issued on November 18, 1902, with the engraved likeness of Harrison modeled after a photo provided by his widow.
-In all Harrison has been honored on six U.S. Postage stamps, more than most other U.S. Presidents.
-Harrison also was featured on the five-dollar National Bank Notes from the third charter period, beginning in 1902.
+The first was a 13-cent stamp issued on November 18, 1902, with his engraved likeness modeled after a photo his widow provided.
+In all Harrison has been honored on six U.S. postage stamps, more than most other U.S. presidents.
+He also was featured on the five-dollar National Bank Notes from the third charter period, beginning in 1902.
 In 2012, a dollar coin with his image, part of the Presidential $1 Coin Program, was issued.

-In 1908, the people of Indianapolis erected the Benjamin Harrison memorial statue, created by Charles Niehaus and Henry Bacon, in honor of Harrison's lifetime achievements as military leader, U.S. Senator, and President of the United States.
-The statue occupies a site on the south edge of University Park, facing the Birch Bayh Federal Building and United States Courthouse across New York Avenue.
+In 1908, the people of Indianapolis erected the Benjamin Harrison memorial statue, created by Charles Niehaus and Henry Bacon, in honor of Harrison's lifetime achievements as military leader, U.S. senator, and president.
+The statue is on the south edge of University Park, facing the Birch Bayh Federal Building and United States Courthouse across New York Avenue.

 In 1951, Harrison's home was opened to the public as a library and museum.
 It had been used as a dormitory for a music school from 1937 to 1950.
-The house was designated as a National Historic Landmark in 1964.
+The house was designated a National Historic Landmark in 1964.

-Theodore Roosevelt dedicated Fort Benjamin Harrison in the former president's honor in 1906.
-It is located in Lawrence, Indiana, a northeastern suburb of Indianapolis.
+Theodore Roosevelt dedicated Fort Benjamin Harrison in Harrison's honor in 1906.
+It is in Lawrence, Indiana, a northeastern suburb of Indianapolis.
 The federal government decommissioned Fort Harrison in 1991 and transferred 1,700 of its 2,500 acres to Indiana's state government in 1995 to establish Fort Harrison State Park.
 The site has been redeveloped to include residential neighborhoods and a golf course.

 In 1931, Franklin Hall at Miami University, Harrison's alma mater, was renamed Harrison Hall.
 It was replaced by a new building of the same name in 1960 and houses the college's political science department.
 In 1966, Purdue University opened Harrison Hall, an eight-floor, 400-room residence hall.
 Harrison served as a Purdue University Trustee for the last six years of his life.